-To use another familiar metaphor, investing styles and tactics are like the clothes that fit you best.
-You don't need anything expensive or tailor-made; you need something comfortable that will last a long time, especially if your investment objective is long-term (10 years or more).
+Investing styles and tactics are like the clothes that fit you best.
+You don't need anything pricey or bespoke.
+You need something comfy that will last a long time.
+This is even more the case if you are planning for the long term.
+(Think 10 years or more.)

 Best Investing Strategies: Value Investing